1TurnKill/1TurnKill/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on : JKC discord Bot
+- 🔭 I’m currently working on : Nothing
-- 🌱 I’m currently learning : Javascript Node.js HTML CSS
+- 🌱 I’m currently learning : Javascript Node.js HTML CSS Python
 - 👯 I’m looking to collaborate on : Pasitha and boon
 - 🤔 I’m looking for help with :
 - 💬 Ask me about ...